Coming September 9, 2025

 “Klagmann captures the beauty and largeness of nature and our tenuous place in the world.”

 JESSICA BRYANT KLAGMANN studied writing in Fairbanks, Alaska.
 Every good idea she’s ever had came while running, so she tries to stay within sight of a mountain or canyon trail at all times.
 She and her family live in northern New Mexico, but they also spend time in Maine, where they’re restoring the trees of a hundred-acre forest.
-Her work has been published in environmental journals like Whitefish Review, Terrain.org, and others.

-Extended bio can be found here.
+Extended bio here.